mashanley/getting_and_cleaning_data/README.md

 -------------------------------

 1. Open the R script `run_analysis.r` using a text editor.
-2. Change the parameter of the `setwd` function call to the working directory/folder (i.e., the folder where these the R script file is saved).
+2. Change the parameter of the `setwd` function call to the working directory/folder (i.e., the folder where these the R script file and project data are saved).
 3. Run the R script `run_analysis.r`.